Installing from Binary Packages

 Squish binary packages for Qt 5.8 and higher (like Qt 5.9, Qt 6.0, Qt 6.1, etc) have the same requirements as their matching Qt libraries.
 For example, Squish for Qt 5.9 binary packages have the same requirements as Qt 5.9 binary packages.

 Note: Squish Tools (squishrunner, squishserver, and others) can also run on other platforms (like embedded Linux, or older versions of the platforms above), but they have to be built from sources, and remote testing has to be used.

 The binary Squish packages are available in the Downloads section of Qt Customer Portal after choosing Squish as a product.
-To find out which package you need, you need to know which toolkit is used to build the applications you are going to test.
-The toolkit could be Qt, Java, native Windows (e.g., MFC or .NET), macOS (i.e., Cocoa), Web, and so on.
+To find out which package to download, you need to know which toolkit is used to build the applications you are going to test.
+The toolkit could be: Qt, Java, native Windows (e.g. MFC or .NET), macOS (Cocoa or SwiftUI), Web, and so on.
 You also need to know which operating system you are going to use to test the applications: Linux, macOS, or Microsoft Windows.
 For easier search for a suitable binary package, Qt Customer Portal has a set of helpful filters that can be used to display only packages that match the given host operating system or the given Squish edition (toolkit).

 If you will be testing Qt applications, you need to collect some additional technical information in order to choose the correct package:

 - Which version of Qt is used by the application you want to test?

 - Which compiler (and which version of the compiler) was used to compile the Qt library and the application you want to test?

 If you don't have this information, you'll need to ask one of the application's developers.
 Once you know the operating system, Squish edition, toolkit version, and the compiler name and version, you can identify the correct Squish package as follows: Every Squish package name is of the form